airers/aircyclopedia/README.md

 sudo -i -u postgres # Login to the postgres user

-createuser -s air # We'll create a user for accessing the db
+createuser -s air # We'll create a user for accessing the db createuser -s ubuntu # Let the root user be a superuser
-# Set the password for the user.
-# NOTE: We will need this password for the config.json file
-sudo -u postgres psql -c "ALTER USER air WITH PASSWORD 'aires';"

-createuser -s ubuntu # Let the root user be a superuser
 # Note: Check the name of your root user first by typing whoami before logging in as the postgres user
 createdb air-dev

 exit # Logoff the postgres user

+# Set the password for the user 'air'
+# NOTE: We will need this password for the config.json file
+sudo -u postgres psql -c "ALTER USER air WITH PASSWORD 'airersdevpass';"

 # Optional: Check if db works
 psql -d air-dev